 If the person you’re caring for doesn’t already have insurance, make sure you get them some.
 You will also need to get extra coverage.
 I learned the hard way that Medicaid doesn’t cover all the bills if the individual is in an assisted living facility.
 The average cost per a year for a living assistance facility is $60,000 – $70,000.
 If you are on a budget.
 It may sound horrible, but Clark Howard once mentioned “Outsourcing” elderly to India for assisted living as a way to save them money and live comfortably.
 Granted your loved one can live out the rest of their days at home like my uncle who did have Dementia did.
 Getting the extra coverage will help cover some if not all of these extra care. expenses.

-The unfortunate outcome from this story has caused a lot of pain emotionally and financially.
+The unfortunate outcome of this story has caused a lot of pain emotionally and financially.
 The point of many of these posts is to raise awareness of how badly things can go wrong for our parents as they get older.
 I am not asking for help for myself but to help set things straight.
 If you can help donate great & thank you!
 It’s ok if you can’t.
 Please like, comment & share.